 Do both parties need a lawyer?

 The answer to this is that it depends on what both parties are comfortable with.
 There are state-provided forms that the parties can fill out and file with the Court to get divorced without involving any lawyers.
 However, that process often takes much longer and often ends up in people mistakenly agreeing to putting things they didn’t mean to in their divorce decree or forgetting to include something that was agreed to.
-We recommend that everyone be represented in connection with a divorce.
+We recommend that everyone is represented in connection with a divorce.

 Can one lawyer represent both sides in a divorce?

 No!
 Many people contact our office and ask for us to represent both sides or say their spouse has suggested that they use one lawyer.
 It is not ethical and against the Rules of Professional Conduct for a single lawyer to represent both sides of a divorce, even if both parties agree to the terms.
 Even when the paperwork contains the terms agreed to, it is possible to make the documents favor one side or the other.

 At Flesner Wentzel, our divorce lawyers will represent the side of a divorce that hires our firm and will draft the paperwork as they direct us.
 Any other lawyer is likely doing the same.
 If the other side has hired the lawyer to draft the paperwork in an uncontested divorce, you may want to hire your own lawyer to review the final paperwork before signing.

 How long will it take if the divorce is uncontested?